 Bring a Casual Breakfast Nook to the Next Level

 Beautifully crafted midcentury furniture is an investment in enduring style.
-In this gorgeous kitchen by Modtage Design situated in San Francisco, California, a vintage teak dining table and chairs set elevates a casual breakfast nook to an elegant eating space.
-The floor made of contemporary cork tiles features a midcentury-inspired tile pattern.Continue to 3 of 11 below.
+In this gorgeous kitchen by Modtage Design in San Francisco, California, a vintage teak dining table and chairs set elevates a casual breakfast nook to elegant eating space.
+The floor made of contemporary cork tiles features a midcentury-inspired tile pattern.Continue to 3 of 19 below.

 Apple Green Kitchen Cabinets

-Apple green is another favorite midcentury kitchen color as shown in this fantastic example by Adam Milton out of Chicago, Illinois.
-The white quartz countertop is a modern feature that feels retro thanks to its speckled pattern.
-Vintage inspired warehouse lighting adds to the overall midcentury vibe.
-The kitchen range, by Big Chill, adds a little retro flair with modern conveniences.
+Apple green is another favorite midcentury kitchen color, as shown in this fantastic example by Adam Milton out of Chicago, Illinois.
+The white quartz countertop is a modern feature that feels retro, thanks to its speckled pattern.
+Vintage-inspired warehouse lighting adds to the overall midcentury vibe.
+The kitchen range by Big Chill adds a little retro flair with modern conveniences.
 The black and white diamond floor tile is a classic pattern that dates back to the 1940s.
-The studio sized refrigerator (also by Big Chill) has a stamped metal body and convenient pivoting handle similar to fridges made more than 70 years ago.Continue to 4 of 11 below.
+The studio-sized refrigerator (also by Big Chill) has a stamped metal body and convenient pivoting handle similar to fridges made more than 70 years ago.Continue to 4 of 19 below.

 How to Create a White Midcentury Inspired Kitchen

 If you are not a fan of bold color, you should know that crisp, white midcentury-inspired kitchens are also a thing.
-Here is a simple and stylish for instance by Oregon based interior design firm, Sarah Phipps Design.
-The small space features clean lines and smooth surfaces, which are both characteristics of midcentury modern style.
+Here is a simple and stylish example by Oregon-based interior design firm Sarah Phipps Design.
+The small space features clean lines and smooth surfaces, both characteristics of midcentury modern style.

+The apartment-sized refrigerator by SMEG has a distinctive retro vibe.
 The flat front cabinetry is topped off with polished chrome hardware that is also in step with midcentury modern's minimalist aesthetic.
-The apartment sized refrigerator by SMEG has a distinctive retro vibe.
 The marble hexagon tile backsplash is a classic choice that brings a splash of interesting pattern.
-The white quartz countertop includes a drainboard sink, which was a chief feature in many authentic midcentury modern kitchens.Continue to 5 of 11 below.
+The white quartz countertop includes a drainboard sink, a chief feature in many authentic midcentury modern kitchens.Continue to 5 of 19 below.